+Page 20 of 22

+Form Version Date: 11/18/2020

+Main Study: Parents of 0-17 year old child

 To further protect your privacy, the researchers have obtained a Certificate of Confidentiality from the Department of Health and Human Services.
-This is intended to ensure that your identity as a participant in this research study will not have to be disclosed as a result from a subpoena, for the purpose of identifying you in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings other than to the FDA or OHRP as identified above.

-The research staff will not share any of your research information or biospecimens with anyone who is not a member of the research team, including any family members or friends, other than to those identified above.
-However, you should know that if we learn that you or someone else is threatened with serious harm, such as a child or an elderly person being abused, the investigators may notify the appropriate authorities if necessary to protect you or others.
-A Certificate of Confidentiality does not prevent you or a member of your family from voluntarily releasing information about yourself or your involvement in this research.
-This means that you and your family must also actively protect your own privacy.
-If an insurer or employer learns about your research participation, and you agree that they can have your research information, then the researchers may not use the Certificate of Confidentiality to keep this information from them.
+This is intended to ensure that your child's identity as a participant in this research study will not have to be disclosed as a result from a subpoena, for the purpose of identifying you or your child in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings other than to the FDA or OHRP as identified above.
+The research staff will not share any of your child's research information or biospecimens with anyone who is not a member of the research team, including any family members or friends, other than to those identified above.
+However, you should know that if we learn that your child or someone else is threatened with serious harm, such as a child or an elderly person being abused, the investigators may notify the appropriate authorities if necessary to protect your child or others.
+A Certificate of Confidentiality does not prevent you, your child, or a member of your family from voluntarily releasing information about your child or his/her involvement in this research.
+This means that you, your child and your family must also actively protect your child's privacy.
+If an insurer or employer learns about your child's research participation, and you agree that they can have your child's research information, then the researchers may not use the Certificate of Confidentiality to keep this information from them.

+ADULT PARTICIPANT:

+Your signature below documents your permission for the child named below to take part in this research and to the use and disclosure of this child's protected health information.
+A signed and dated copy will be given to you.

+Printed Name of Child: